 2) Perform lengthy calculation by breaking it into smaller individual tasks, In general, to implement Map reduce technique.

 Important point of CyclicBarrier in Java

 1. CyclicBarrier can perform a completion task once all thread reaches to the barrier, This can be provided while creating CyclicBarrier.

 2. If CyclicBarrier is initialized with 3 parties means 3 thread needs to call await method to break the barrier.

 3. The thread will block on await() until all parties reach to the barrier, another thread interrupt or await timed out.

 4. If another thread interrupts the thread which is waiting on barrier it will throw BrokernBarrierException as shown below:

 5.CyclicBarrier.reset() put Barrier on its initial state, other thread which is waiting or not yet reached barrier will terminate with java.util.concurrent.BrokenBarrierException.

-That's all on What is CyclicBarrier in Java , When to use CyclicBarrier in Java and a Simple Example of How to use CyclicBarrier in Java .
-We have also seen difference between CountDownLatch and CyclicBarrier in Java and got some idea where we can use CyclicBarrier in Java Concurrent code.
+That's all on What is CyclicBarrier in Java When to use CyclicBarrier in Java and a Simple Example of How to use CyclicBarrier in Java .
+We have also seen the difference between CountDownLatch and CyclicBarrier in Java and got some idea where we can use CyclicBarrier in Java Concurrent code.